Daljit Singh (ophthalmologist): Honors and awards

 The Government of India awarded him the fourth highest civilian award of Padma Shri in 1987.
 Seven years later, he received Dr. B. C. Roy Award, the highest Indian medical award from the Medical Council of India in 1994.

 Personal life

 Singh was married in 1957 to Swaran Kaur until her death in 2007.
 His two sons —and their wives—are also eye doctors.

-After a chronic illness and being bedridden for a month, Singh died on 27 December 2017 at age of 83.
+After a chronic illness and being bedridden for a month, Singh died on 27 December 2017 aged 83.